HydraKinomno/GLink-Social/README.md

 About GLink:

-GLink+ is a recreation/revival of the lost Google+, love it or hate it Loogle+ is here to stay.
+GLink+ is a recreation/revival of the lost Google+, love it or hate it GLink+ is here to stay.
 It uses PHP for the backend, jQuery (a tint bit of normal javascript), CSS, of course HTML, with Bootstrap 3 as the CSS framework.